Union Springs, Alabama: Geography

+Union Springs is located in southeastern Alabama near the center of Bullock County.
+The source of the Conecuh River is within the city limits.

 The city is located at the intersection of U.S. Route 82 and U.S. Route 29.
 Route 82 leads east 40 mi to Eufaula and northwest 46 mi to Montgomery, the state capital.
 Route 29 leads north 23 mi to Tuskegee and southwest 40 mi to Troy.

 According to the U.S. Census Bureau, Union Springs has a total area of 17.3 sqkm, of which 17.2 sqkm is land and 0.2 sqkm, or 0.93%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Union Springs has a humid subtropical climate, abbreviated "Cfa" on climate maps.